tonixtom/Alarm-clock-51/README.md

 ## DSN file
 	you can simulate first
 ## Hex file
-	can flash and write and run
+	can flash and run on C51